cabal-club/cable-core.js/INDEXES.md

 the expected behaviour such that other implementations try their best at "being conservative in what they send".

-## Brainstorming & verifying index sufficiency
+## Verifying index sufficiency

-The following sections try to map each cable request to what kind of database index operations will suffice to correctly answer the request.
-Intended as a form of sketching / thinking out loud that helps to identify gaps ahead of time, before views have been written.
+The following sections map each cable request to what kind of database index operations will suffice to correctly answer the request.
+Intended as a form of sketching / thinking out loud that helps to identify gaps ahead of time, before the views have been written.

+<!--
 ### Request expectations
-<!--
     might need views to handle the following cases:

     * track requested hashes (and check against hashes of response payloads)